iriven/SubnetCalculator/README.md

 ## Usage:

-Retrive informations about a given CIDR IP address
+Retrieve informations about a given CIDR IP address

 ``` python